HyacinthBots/LilyBot/CONTRIBUTING.md

 [stacktrace](https://stackoverflow.com/questions/3988788/what-is-a-stack-trace-and-how-can-i-use-it-to-debug-my-application-errors)
 of what went wrong.
 This can be attached as a file, or uploaded to a [GitHub Gist](https://gist.github.com/).
 * If your issue is a bug or otherwise unexpected behavior, explain what happened and what you expected to happen.
-* If you're having trouble setting the bot up, we recommend joining the [Iris Discord server](https://discord.gg/jQJnav2jPu) as we will be able to provide more dynamic support there.
+* If you're having trouble setting the bot up, we recommend joining [our discord](https://discord.gg/hy2329fcTZ) as we will be able to provide more dynamic support there.

 ## Pull Requests